KareemMR/KareemMR/README.md

-I am a Mechanical Engineer currently living in Egypt.
+I am a Mechanical Engineer graduated in Faculty of engineering, Zgazig university, Egypt. currently living in Egypt.

 My interests range from technology to design.
 I am also interested in Blogging, Python programming.

 Works as Mechanical site engineer in gas fields for Egyptian valves company "member of Egyptian petroleum institute"